mediamicroservices/mm/README.md

 * makemetadata produces a set of metadata reports, using ffprobe, mediainfo, and exiftool, for an archival information package on all files in the objects subdirectory. ffprobe reports are .xml and .json files, mediainfo reports are .xml and mediainfo trace reports are .txt, and exiftool reports are .xml and .txt.
 Your command will look like this: makemetadata [input].

 ####makemets
+* makemets creates a mets.xml file that documents the structure of an archival information package created by ingestfile.
+The mets file also includes information from the dfxml file created in the makemetadata process.

 ####makemp3 ####
 * makemp3 creates an mp3 file from a video file or package input.
 Your command will look like this: makemp3 [input].